 Testing in a one-participant 401(k) plan

-A business owner with no common-law employees doesn't need to perform nondiscrimination testing for the plan, since there are no employees who could have received disparate benefits.
+A business owner with no common-law employees doesn't need to perform nondiscrimination testing for the plan since there are no employees who could have received disparate benefits.

 The no-testing advantage vanishes if the employer hires employees.
 No matter what the 401(k) plan is called by a plan provider, it must meet the rules of the Internal Revenue Code.
-If you hire employees and they meet the plan eligibility requirements, you must include them in the plan and their elective deferrals will be subject to nondiscrimination testing (unless the 401(k) plan is a safe harbor plan or other plan exempt from testing).
+If you hire employees and they meet the plan eligibility requirements, you must include them in the plan and their elective deferrals will be subject to nondiscrimination testing (unless the 401(k) plan is a safe harbor plan or other plans exempt from testing).

 If you excluded eligible employees from your 401(k) plan, find out how to correct this mistake.